Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 Nature walk at Sharon Woods Metro Park, Columbus, Ohio

 Sharon Woods is another one of the parks around Columbus, Ohio that we love visiting!
-The 761-acre park is centered on Schrock Lake and features both multipurpose and hiking-only trails.
-In addition to the paths, visitors can go fishing in the lake in the summer or sledding on the hill in the winter.
+The 761-acre space is centered on Schrock Lake and features multipurpose and hiking-only trails.

-Sharon Woods Walking Trails: Columbus, Ohio
+Sharon Woods Walking Trails

 #3 Olentangy Trail

-Not exclusive to a single park, the Olentangy River Trail extends 13 miles from downtown Columbus north to Worthington, passing through several of the best parks in Central Ohio along the way.
-Although it is often referred to as the Olentangy Bike Trail, it is actually a multi-use trail for bikers, joggers and walkers.
+The route passes through several of the best parks in Central Ohio along the way.
+Although it is often referred to as the Olentangy Bike Trail, it is actually a multi-use path for bikers, joggers and walkers.

-While it might not be one of the best hiking trails in Columbus, Ohio, it is a wonderful place to walk or bike in the city.
 Along the route, there are several short trails that offer detours to the water.
 It is best to view an Olentangy Trail Map (North or South) to find the most convenient trailhead.

 #4 Antrim Park